syntevo/syntevo.github.io/SmartGit/Latest/Main-Windows.md

 ![Preferences, user interface](images/Preferences-user-interface-window-selection.png)

-You can use all 3 different Git windows at the same time, but the default one you can configure in the preferences.
+You can use all 3 different main windows at the same time, but the default one you can configure in the preferences.
 The default window is used, e.g. if you open a repository using the command line.